vocdoni/developer-portal/docs/protocol/census/census.md

 ## On-Chain Based Census (Ethereum ERC-20)

-On-chain census allow the set of eligible voters to be expressed as a weighted census of holders of a specific token on Ethereum.
-There is only one entity per Ethereum token, where the address of that entity is the contract address of the given token.
+On-chain census allow the set of eligible voters to be expressed as a weighted census of holders of a specific token on an Ethereum blockchain.
+This type of census is useful for organizations whose members are represented as token-holders.
+This is possible with either Ethereum Storage Proofs or the Census3 Service (only the Census3 Service is supported by the Vocdoni SDK).

-To this end, Ethereum Storage Proofs are used.

-Anyone can permissionlessly register a token to the Storage Proof Smart Contract, incurring some gas cost.
-Then any holder of the token can create a voting process for that token and set the proper census origin value to signal the use of an on-chain census.
-The Census Merkle Root is the Ethereum Root Hash at a given block height, and any user can request a Merkle Proof that their address holds tokens on the target ERC20 smart contract.
-They can then provide this proof to vote on processes for the entity representing that token address.
-Weighted processes enable users to employ a voting power that is proportionate to the number of tokens they hold.

-Technical details for on-chain census can be found at [On-Chain Census][on-chain].
+Technical details for on-chain censuses can be found at [On-Chain Census][on-chain].

 ## Off-Chain CSP Based Census (Credential Service Provider)